Skip to main content

 ├─ tenantstrPrefix tenant

-├─ vrfstr/mapPrefix VRF name, or VRF object with route distinguisher
+├─ vrfstr/mapPrefix VRF name, or VRF object with route distinguisher.
+Used for both address families unless an AF-specific override below is set.

 ├─ descriptionstrPrefix description